ME - Mechanical Engineering

 Mechanics and dynamics of microelectromechanical systems (MEMS); scaling laws in electrostatics, magnetics, and fluidics; analytical models for thin-film growth and etching; effect of surface tension in small dimensions in relations to stability of MEMS during web fabrication; size effects on mechanical properties of MEMS materials; equations of motion for MEMS, involving coupled elastic and electric fields that give rise to nonlinear dynamical behavior; Mathieu behavior and chaotic systems.
 Prerequisite: ME 485.

-ME 588 Nanoscale Fabrication and Characterization credit: 0 to 4 Hours.
+ME 588 Nanoscale Fabrication and Characterization credit: 3 or 4 Hours.

 This course will provide a practical understanding of state-of-the-art, nanoscale fabrication and characterization approaches, and the fundamental principles behind these advanced techniques.
 Topics include top-down and bottom-up nanofabrication, characterization of structures smaller than the wavelength of light, quantum properties of nanomaterials that these techniques probe, and applications at the forefront of nano-research.
 Two-dimensional materials will be the case study of the broader challenges and opportunities of making and using nanoscale systems.
 3 OR 4 graduate hours.
 No professional credit.
 Prerequisite: Any of ME 330, CEE 300, PHYS 460, MSE 304, ECE 340, CHEM 442, or equivalent; Recommended: PHYS 214 or equivalent.